Top 10 Facts about Cartoon Network

 The Middle of Nowhere was a real place in New Mexico.
 There was an elderly couple who lived there and they owned a dog.
 They reported a sighting of a creature that they identified as a skin walker (now I have not heard "skin walker" in a long time).
 After that, they all disappeared except for the dog.
 That's horrifying to me.

 This is a funny moment in the show.
-Billy takes an IQ test and he gets -5.
-A shovel and candy bracelets got 17.
+Billy takes an IQ test and he gets -5, while a shovel and candy bracelets got 17.
 How is that even possible?

 5 King Star King was aired on Toonami King Star King is an American animated web series created by JJ Villard and Eric Kaplan for Adult Swim.
 The series aired on the network's online video streaming service Adult Swim Video on June 15, 2014.

-This happened only once and this occurred because of daylight savings time.
+This happened only once, and it occurred because of daylight savings time.
 I'm sure this is what EVERY Toonami viewer wanted to watch.

 6 Warner Bros. wanted to make a live-action adaptation of Johnny Bravo but it never happened

-During the middle of the show's life, Warner Bros thought "Hey, you know what would be cool?
+During the middle of the show's life, Warner Bros thought, "Hey, you know what would be cool?
 A Johnny Bravo live-action movie," and, well, it never happened.
-Something that's quite interesting about this movie that never happened though is the fact that none other than DWAYNE "THE ROCK" JOHNSON was gonna play Johnny!
-Yes I am serious!
+Something that's quite interesting about this movie that never happened though is the fact that none other than DWAYNE "THE ROCK" JOHNSON was going to play Johnny!
+Yes, I am serious!
 The Rock.
-Apparently he's a huge fan of the show and the producers took note of that.
+Apparently, he's a huge fan of the show and the producers took note of that.
 I have a question though, would YOU like to see a Johnny Bravo movie?

 7 The Amazing World of Gumball mocked Tumblr and SJWs in an episode The Amazing World of Gumball is a British-Australian-German-American-Irish children's animated television series created by Ben Bocquelet for Cartoon Network.